yonglehou/Conduit/readme.md

 Conduit makes your applications and services resilient.
 Since messages are delivered to queues, if any of your applications or services crash you have not lost any messages.
 The application or service can restart and consume the messages waiting in the queue.
 Your application requires no change to support this resiliency.
-The service bus utilizes queues and since the service bus is transparent to the ConduitComponents this resiliency is for free.
+The service bus utilizes queues and since the service bus is transparent to the Components this resiliency is for free.

 ## Message bus and service bus